gjermundgaraba/bjaanes.github.io/_posts/2016-05-07-clean-compiled-typescript-with-gulp.md

 # First solution: search and replace

 The first solution is kind of a "brute-force" solution.

 It takes a list of typescript files and create a new list of files by replacing the .ts with a .js.
 Not very intelligent, but it does the job.

-&nbsp;

 This is a solution that requires two dependencies: del and glob.